Shawl Geometry: Bias Square

 This is the tenth post in a series about different shawl shapes and how to knit them.
 All the posts in the series can be found right here.

 The Bias Square is knit at on a diagonal, starting in one corner and working to its opposite corner.
 This is accomplished by working a single increase at either edge, every other row through the first half of your shawl, and then working a single decrease at either edge every other row through the second half.

 Woven fabric cut on the bias is cut at a 45 degree angle to the warp and weft threads.
 Since we don’t generally cut our hand knitted fabric, to get fabric on the bias in hand knitting you start working at one corner and work your way to the opposite corner.

 This shawl must be blocked once it’s done or it won’t be square.
 Before blocking, the fabric will pull inwards width-wise and will looked like a squashed rhombus rather than a living breathing square, but it will block into a square, even though you may doubt it while you’re knitting.

-Repeat R3&4 until the square is wide enough along one edge.
+Rep R3&4 until the square is your desired width along one edge.